Holden Commodore (VN): Commodore SS Group A SV

 The SS Group A SV was a race homologation special based on the VN Commodore SS, which was built at Elizabeth, South Australia (Holden) but extensively modified at Clayton, Victoria by Holden Special Vehicles (HSV).
 It was powered by a 215 kW 4.9 L HEC 5000i V8 engine, which was mated to a six-speed ZF S6-40 manual.

 The SS Group A SV existed primarily as a homologation special, created specifically so a racing optimised version of the Commodore could be utilised for Group A touring car motor racing.
 In fact, the regulations set down by the international governing body FISA at the time required a minimum of 500 road-going versions.
 HSV produced only 302 units in total.
-This shortened production run did not affect the SS Group A SV's homolgation thanks to the Confederation of Australian Motor Sport (CAMS) giving Holden special dispensation, in the hope of bolstering thinning grids in the 1991 Australian Touring Car Championship (ATCC).
+This shortened production run did not affect the SS Group A SV's homologation thanks to the Confederation of Australian Motor Sport (CAMS) giving Holden special dispensation, in the hope of bolstering thinning grids in the 1991 Australian Touring Car Championship (ATCC).